vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/get-started-gf4k8s-sbgf.md

 ## Run a Spring Boot for VMware GemFire app on Kubernetes

-This section will guide you through testing a *Hello, World!* client application, that utilizes Spring Boot for Apache Geode.
+This section will guide you through testing a *Hello, World!* client application, that utilizes Spring Boot for VMware GemFire.

 ### What You'll Need